ARMmbed/mbed-os-5-docs/docs/advanced/mbed_targets.md

 ## `inherits`

 The description of an mbed target can "inherit" from one or more descriptions of other targets.
 When a target, called a _child_ inherits from another target, called its _parent_, the child automatically copies all the properties from the parent.
-After the child has copied the properties of the parent, it may then overwrite, add or remove those properties.
+After the child has copied the properties of the parent, it may then overwrite, add or remove from those properties.
 In our example above, `TEENSY3_1` inherits from `Target`.
 This is the definition of `Target`:

 ```
 "Target": {